wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (3) Every pawnbrokers record must be available for inspection on request at any reasonable hour by a constable.

-    (4) A licensed pawnbroker commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she fails, without reasonable excuse, to store his or her pawnbrokers record as required by this section.
+    (4) A licensed pawnbroker commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she fails, without reasonable excuse, to store his or her pawnbrokers record as required by this section.

     Compare: 1908 No 141 s 17

-    Section 53(3): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][127] of the Policing Act 2008 (2008 No 72).
+    Section 53(3): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][128] of the Policing Act 2008 (2008 No 72).

+    Section 53(4): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 54 Police access to pawnbrokers record